feha/aoc2021/README.md

 ?:/desired-project-directory> git clone githubs-project-url .

-# Get your session-cookie and edit the 'session' variable in  './utils/utils.go'
+# Get your session-cookie-token and write it into './cookie_session'

 ?:/desired-project-directory> python aoc.py new